 Appendix G Schedule 1 Part 2 - Provides the User with Technical Limitations that must be applied to all Relevant Embedded Power Stations

-The User can propose the addition of new or replacement Relevant Embedded Power Stations in Appendix G Schedule 1 Part 1 provided the technical conditions listed are met and that the Total MWs Table 1 remains below the Materiality Trigger.
-Any such additions will be formally agreed between The Company and the User through the administration process (as set out below).
-Subject always to Paragraph 10.10 of this Schedule 2, The Company shall not reduce the Total MWs or Materiality Trigger figures without first notifying the User by initiating an Interactivity process.
-The User shall confirm if the potential reduction in Total MWs or Materiality Trigger impacts upon any Relevant Embedded Power Stations to The Company within 10 business days.
-Should the User;

-Either not confirm the impact upon Relevant Embedded Power Stations or confirms there is no impact upon Relevant Embedded Power Stations, the Total MWs and/or Materiality Trigger shall be reduced.

-Confirm there is an impact upon Relevant Embedded Power Stations, the Interactivity Policy shall be used and any reduction will be dependent upon the outcome of the process described in the Interactivity Policy.

-Transferable Capacity

-Where requirements at the Connection Site exceed the Total MWs set by a wider system limitation rather than the capacity at the Connection Site it may be possible to transfer Developer Capacity by reducing the Materiality Trigger from another connection site within the wider system limitation group.
-In this instance it will be necessary to submit a revised Appendix G Schedule 1 for both impacted connection sites.

 Connection Asset Reverse Power Limit

 Where it is possible for the Total MWs Table 1 in Appendix G Schedule 1 minus the minimum GSP demand (as provided by the User to The Company in accordance with the Data Registration Code) to exceed the Connection Asset Reverse Power Limit the User will ensure operational facilities are in place to prevent the Connection Asset Reverse Power Limit being exceeded.
 Where this is managed with an Automatic Network Management scheme or other suitable control scheme, the requirements of this facility, including any short term overload capacity, will be defined in technical Appendix F3.